microsoft/react-native-windows/CONTRIBUTING.md

 3. Set the Solution Configuration to "Debug" and the Solution Platforms to "x86"
 4. Run the project on the local machine by clicking the run button or by pressing F5

-A Windows app will open, and it may have a red box dialogue stating `Unable to download JS bundle.
+A Windows app will open, and it may have a red box dialog stating `Unable to download JS bundle.
 Did you forget to start the development server or connect your device?` We still need to start the dev server!
 5. In your command line, make sure that you are in the react-native-windows directory and run then `react-native start`
 6. Reload the bundle in the app by clicking "Reload JavaScript" or by pressing Ctrl+R